akash-v13/NNFL-Term-Project/README.md

         4.Apply the model to images of another painting dataset such as Monet or Cezanne and show results 5.Calculate the per-pixel and per-class accuracy for the above

-The details regarding the files can be found in the readme.txt file in the repository.
+The contents of the repository are:
+        -NNFL_Paper13.ppt - contain the powerpoint presentation for this term paper